-When Reflective QoS is activated via User Plane the precedence value for all derived QoS rules is set to a standardised value.
+When Reflective QoS is controlled via User Plane the precedence value for all derived QoS rules is set to a standardised value.

 Editor's note: When Reflective QoS is activated via User Plane it is FFS whether and how the standardised value is overridden by a new value on per-PDU Session basis.

-When Reflective QoS is controlled via Control Plane the precedence value for a derived QoS rule within the scope of the Control Plane activation (i.e. QoS Flow, PDU Session) is set to a value that is signalled via the Control Plane.
+When Reflective QoS is controlled via Control Plane the precedence value for a derived QoS rule within the scope of the Control Plane mechanism (i.e. QoS Flow) is set to a value that is signalled via the Control Plane.